EnduranceCode/JavaCourseraDuke/README.md

 #### Getting Started

-The HelloWorld program is stored in the branch [course1/week1/hello-world](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/hello-world).
+The HelloWorld program is stored in the folder [C01W01-hello-world](./C01W01-hello-world) of this repository.

 #### Classes, Types and For Each Loops

-The support code for the video *For Each Loops* is stored in the branch [course1/week1/for-each-loops](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/for-each-loops).
+The support code for the video *For Each Loops* is stored in the folder [C01W01-for-each-loops](./C01W01-for-each-loops) of this repository.

 #### Seven Steps for Solving Programming Problems

-The support code for the video *Seven Steps in Action: Translating to Code* is stored in the branch [course1/week1/seven-steps](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/seven-steps).
+The support code for the video *Seven Steps in Action: Translating to Code* is stored in the folder [C01W01-seven-steps](./C01W01-seven-steps) of this repository.

-The code written for the exercise *Calculating the Perimeter of a Shape* is stored in the branch [course1/week1/calculating-perimeter](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week1/calculating-perimeter).
+The code written for the exercise *Calculating the Perimeter of a Shape* is stored in the branch [C01W01-calculating-perimeter](./C01W01-calculating-perimeter) of this repository.

 ### Week 2

 #### Finding a Gene in DNA

-The support code for the video *Translating into Code* is stored in the branch [course1/week2/find-gene-simple](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/find-gene-simple).
+The support code for the video *Translating into Code* is stored in the folder [C01W02-find-gene-simple](./C01W02-find-gene-simple) of this repository.

 #### Strings First Assignment

-The code written for the exercise *Finding a Gene in DNA* is stored in the branch [course1/week2/find-gene-assignment](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/find-gene-assignment).
+The code written for the exercise *Finding a Gene in DNA* is stored in the folder [C01W02-find-gene-assignment](./C01W02-find-gene-assignment) of this repository.

 #### Strings Second Assignment

-The code written for the exercise *Finding many Genes* is stored in the branch [course1/week2/find-many-genes-assignment](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/find-many-genes-assignment).
+The code written for the exercise *Finding many Genes* is stored in the folder [C01W02-find-many-genes-assignment](./C01W02-find-many-genes-assignment) of this repository.

 #### Practice Quiz: Debugging Code

-The code written to solve the Quizzes in the *Debugging Code* section is stored in the branch [course1/week2/debugging](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/debugging).
+The code written to solve the Quizzes in the *Debugging Code* section is stored in the branch [C01W02/debugging](./C01W02/debugging) of this repository.

 #### Strings Third Assignment

-The code written for the assignment *StorageResource Class* is stored in the branch [course1/week2/storage-resource-class](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week2/storage-resource-class).
+The code written for the assignment *StorageResource Class* is stored in the branch [C01W02-storage-resource-class](./C01W02-storage-resource-class) of this repository.

 ### Week 3

 #### Assignment: Parsing Export Data

-The code written for the assignment *Parsing Export Data* is stored in the branch [course1/week3/assignment-parsing-export-data](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week3/assignment-parsing-export-data).
+The code written for the assignment *Parsing Export Data* is stored in the branch [C01W03-assignment-parsing-export-data](./C01W03-assignment-parsing-export-data) of this repository.

 #### Assignment: Parsing Weather Data

-The code written for the assignment *Parsing Weather Data* is stored in the branch [course1/week3/assignment-parsing-weather-data](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week3/assignment-parsing-weather-data).
+The code written for the assignment *Parsing Weather Data* is stored in the branch [C01W03-assignment-parsing-weather-data](./C01W03-assignment-parsing-weather-data) of this repository.

 ### Week 4 - Mini Project: Baby Names

-The code written for the mini project *Baby Names* is stored in the branch [course1/week4/project-baby-names](https://github.com/EnduranceCode/JavaCourseraDuke/tree/course1/week4/project-baby-names).
+The code written for the mini project *Baby Names* is stored in the branch [C01W04-project-baby-names](./C01W04-project-baby-names) of this repository.

 For this mini project, it's provided data on baby names from the United States and it's necessary to write code to answer questions about given data.
 The data files give information on the first names of people born in a particular year.
 There is data from 1880 through 2014 on both boys and girls names.
 The data is stored in the folder `src/data`.